Introduction to Iyengar Yoga (2 hrs)

-This series of two workshops is designed to give an insight into Iyengar yoga practice and the opportunity to get acquainted with the main groups of asanas which build the regular daily practice.
+This workshop is designed to give an insight into Iyengar yoga practice and the opportunity to get acquainted with the main groups of asanas which build the regular daily practice.

 The fundamental asanas are taught in a specific sequence from simple and basic to more difficult, so each previous asana prepares the body and mind for the following one.
 Asanas are performed statically with repetitions that make it possible to align the body from the base, moving gradually to the top, laying a solid foundation for safe home practice or further studies with yoga teachers.

-Those who are new to yoga could benefit from this series of workshops, because they learn the basic poses which can be adjusted according to their own condition and needs, but it could also be very helpful for yoga practitioners of other yoga styles as well as they are able to add alignment and precision to already known postures and deepen their knowledge about the body and its work in asanas.
+Those who are new to yoga could benefit, because they learn the basic poses which can be adjusted according to their own condition and needs, but it could also be very helpful for yoga practitioners of other yoga styles as well as they are able to add alignment and precision to already known postures and deepen their knowledge about the body and its work in asanas.

 |Sunday, Dec.
 10||11:00-13:00||